juseg/alps/articles/erosion/response-referee2.md

 Dear Ian Evans,

-Thank you very much for your and your colleague's time in preparing this reviewing our manuscript.
+Thank you very much for your and your colleague's time in preparing this review of our manuscript.
 We try to address your comments one by one below, and highlight relevant changes made to the manuscript.

 ## General Comments